specializing in Evidence-based treatment for anxiety, Stress, and OCD.

 What does the first appointment look like?

 The first session or two is very important for both of us, as we determine jointly if I am a good fit to help you with your needs and goals.
 I will ask many questions about you, your history, your symptoms, and your goals.
 At the same time, I am open to any questions you have about my approach or opinion on what you might be struggling with.
 By the end of one or two sessions, I hope to be able to share my initial thoughts about what I think I can do to help, or share referrals if I think I am not the right fit for you.
-This is also a great opportunity for you to determine if you think I can be of help and if you think you might like working together.
+This is also your opportunity to determine if you think I can be of help and if you think you might like working together.

 What does the therapy process look like?

 Sessions will be collaborative, with a focus on how we think we can best move toward the goals you want to reach.
-Often, they are mix of having you share how things have been going (with a focus on what you are thinking and feeling), while I provide some teaching about skills that might be helpful for what you are experiencing.
-Along the way, there is room for you to share feedback so we can work together in ways that fit for what you are looking for.
+Often, they are mix of having you share how things have been going (with a focus on what you are thinking and feeling), while I provide some teaching about skills that might be helpful for what you are experiencing (including skills related to relaxation, mindfulness, coping scripts).
+If your struggles are with avoidance or compulsions, we’ll work together on a list of challenging thoughts, situations, or actions to work toward, either by approaching the things you have feared or limiting your compulsions (this is part of Exposure and Response Prevention)

 What are some downsides of using a solo practice therapist?